How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Regular State Medicaid

-Personal care services via Regular State Medicaid / state plan options may be provided via managed care.
+Personal care services via Regular State Medicaid / State Plan options may be provided via managed care.
 This can be authorized through a 1932(a) State Plan Amendment.

 HCBS Medicaid Waivers

-With HCBS Medicaid Waivers, seniors and persons with disabilities can live in a variety of settings and receive Medicaid funded services.
-While the specific settings differ based on the state in which one resides and the Waiver, persons may live at home, the home of a relative or friend, an adult foster care home / adult family living home, a residential group home, or an assisted living residence.
+Seniors and persons with disabilities enrolled in a HCBS Medicaid Waiver can live in a variety of settings and receive Medicaid-funded benefits.
+While the specific settings differ based on the state and the specific waiver program, potential settings include one’s home, the home of a relative or friend, an adult foster care home / adult family living home, a residential group home, and assisted living.

 States can also offer HCBS via 1115 Demonstration Waivers, which also may have waitlists for benefits.
 These benefits may also be provided via managed care.
 More about HCBS Waivers.